Growing with God: Rafferty celebrates decennial year with Island Baptist

-While Island Baptist Church celebrated its 150th anniversary in March, this week will have another call for celebration.
+While Island Baptist Church celebrated its 150th anniversary in March, last week marked another call for celebration among the congregation.

-On Friday, the Rev. Chad Rafferty will celebrate 10 years as pastor of the small community church.
+On Friday, the Rev. Chad Rafferty celebrated 10 years as pastor of the small community church.

-While he grew up going to Pleasant Grove Baptist Church in Owensboro, Rafferty, 47, said that accepting the call to ministry wasn’t initially in the cards for him when he was thinking about his future endeavors growing up in the Sorgho area in Daviess County.
+While he grew attending Pleasant Grove Baptist Church in Owensboro, Rafferty, 47, said accepting the call to ministry wasn’t initially in the cards for him when he was thinking about future endeavors while growing up in Sorgho.

-After graduating from Apollo High School in 1993, Rafferty attended Western Kentucky University studying civil engineering technology and began to work at an engineering firm — HRG PLLC Surveying & Engineering — in Owensboro post-graduation in 1997.
+After graduating from Apollo High School in 1993, Rafferty attended Western Kentucky University, studying civil engineering technology, and began work at an engineering firm — HRG PLLC Surveying & Engineering — in Owensboro post-graduation in 1997.

 It was there that Rafferty started to get called in a different direction.